Turkoman (ethnonym): Literature

-Book of Dede Korkut is considered an Oghuz masterpiece.
+The Book of Dede Korkut is considered an Oghuz masterpiece.
 Other prominent works of literature produced during the High Middle Ages also include the Oghuzname, Battalname, Danishmendname, Köroğlu epics, which are part of the literary history of Azerbaijanis, Turks of Turkey, and Turkmens.

 The Book of Dede Korkut is a collection of epics and stories bearing witness to the language, the way of life, religions, traditions and social norms of the Oghuz Turks.